VMatrix1900/draft-cats-metric-definition/draft-ysl-cats-metric-definition.md

 ## Level 1: Normalized Metrics in Categories

 L1 metrics are organized into distinct categories, such as computing, networking, storage, and delay.
 Each L0 metric is classified into one of these categories.
-Within each category, a single L1 metric is computed using an *aggregation function* and normalized to a unitless score that represents the performance of a resource according to that category.
+Within each category, a single L1 metric is computed using an *aggregation function* and normalized to a unitless score that represents the performance of the underlying resources according to that category.
 Potential categories include:

 - **Computing:** A normalized value derived from computing-related L0 metrics, such as CPU, GPU, and NPU metrics.